BananaAccounting/General/SampleApps/README.md

 6. Run Microsoft Word
 7. New blank document > Open File > select the PDF created on step 5
 8. It is now possible to modify/complete all the missing informations

+##segments.js

+This app will show a report containing a detailed subdivision of the segments with balances.

 ##vattransactionslist.js